RayaneNasri/comfyui-raw-processing/SUIVI.md

     - Implementation of contrast_clahe (with kornia and with cv2), but the result does not look good on RGB images (it is initially designed for grayscale images)...
     - Preparation of the presentation for the audit P2P
   * Ghiles :
+    - Implemented a first version of a bezier curve editor, it is not really user-friendly yet, but it is a first step, i let amayas take care of it.
   * Rayane :
+    Nothing worth mentioning.
 ## Session 27/05/2026

   * All :